christiskatsouris/PredictiveAccuracy/README.md

 ## Predictive Accuracy Testing in Predictive Regression Models

+### Description

-Description: This R package aims to implement the predictive accuracy testing methodology for nested environments of predictive regression models proposed by [Pitarakis JY (2020)](https://arxiv.org/abs/2008.08387).
+This R package aims to implement the predictive accuracy testing methodology for nested environments of predictive regression models proposed by [Pitarakis JY (2020)](https://arxiv.org/abs/2008.08387).
 Furthermore, we aim to consider further applications of the proposed testing methodology which includes other useful features for robust estimation and inference.

 ## Installation (under development)